Frequently Asked Questions

 First, make sure you’ve filed the Free Application for Federal Student Aid (FAFSA).
 Then, visit the Loans page on the financial aid website.
 Here, you will complete loan entrance counseling and sign a Master Promissory Note with the FSA ID you used to sign your FAFSA.
 The financial aid office will be notified once you’ve signed the Master Promissory Note and will certify your loan application.

 Parents interested in borrowing a Federal PLUS Loan to cover their students’ educational expenses should visit the Loans page on the financial aid website.
 Here, parents will complete and sign a PLUS promissory note as well as request a credit check through the US Department of Education.
 All parent loans are subject to a credit check.
-Parents can sign the promissory note with the PIN number they used to sign their students’ FAFSA.
+Parents can sign the promissory note with the FSA ID they used to sign their students’ FAFSA.
 The financial aid office will be notified once a parent has signed the promissory note and will certify the loan application.

 A Special Conditions form is available through the Thomas More Financial Aid Office for extraordinary or special financial circumstances.
 Your financial aid administrator takes all factors into consideration and uses fair professional judgment to determine eligibility for additional financial aid.